 The chance to indulge in delicious cuisine, maybe even a few farm-to-table restaurants

-Some outside-the-box fitness – scenic running or hiking trails, recreational adventure, even a local CrossFit box
+Some outside-the-box fitness – scenic running or hiking trails or recreational adventure

 Local culture, history, and regional quirkiness.

 Obviously, I knew a trip to Disney World would offer the precise opposite of all these things.

 So, admittedly I was a bit pessimistic about this “vacation.”
 But after plenty of advice from friends who LOVED Disney, I felt prepared, even a little excited.
 Maybe it would be “magical”?
 Maybe my children would love it so much I’d get caught up in the excitement?
 Maybe it wouldn’t be the seventh level of hell but some mystical ride into childlike bliss?

 And here are 10 reasons why it sucked: